 A blood sample drawn from a vein in your arm

-Sex hormone binding globulin (SHBG) is a protein that is produced by the liver and binds tightly to the hormones testosterone, dihydrotestosterone (DHT), and estradiol (an estrogen).
-In this bound state, SHBG transports these hormones in the blood as biologically inactive forms.
-This test measures the level of SHBG in the blood and is most often used to help evaluate for testosterone deficiency or excess.
+Sex hormone binding globulin (SHBG) is a protein produced by the liver that transports the hormones testosterone (an androgen), dihydrotestosterone (DHT) (an androgen), and estradiol (an estrogen) in the blood as biologically inactive forms.
+Changes in SHBG levels can affect the amount of hormone that is available to be used by the body's tissues.
+This test measures the level of SHBG in the blood and is most often used to help evaluate patients for testosterone deficiency or excess.

 In men, about 45% to 65% of testosterone in blood is normally bound to SHBG, with the remainder weakly and reversibly bound to albumin (the main protein in the blood).
 Only about 2% to 3% of testosterone is immediately available to the tissues as free testosterone, but testosterone that is weakly bound to albumin is also bioavailable and can be readily taken up by the body's tissues.

-A slightly increased amount of testosterone (66% to 78%) is bound to SHBG in the blood in women, compared to men.
+Slightly more testosterone is bound to SHBG in the blood (66% to 78%) in women than in men.
 In women, SHBG plays an integral role in regulating the levels of bioavailable male sex hormones (androgens) and estrogens circulating throughout the body.
-SHBG has a higher affinity for the androgens testosterone and DHT and so, in the setting of low SHBG, women may have signs and symptoms related to androgen excess.
+SHBG has a higher affinity for the androgens testosterone and DHT and so in the setting of low SHBG, women may have signs and symptoms related to androgen excess.

-A total testosterone test does not distinguish between bound and unbound testosterone but determines the overall quantity of testosterone.
-In many cases, this is sufficient to evaluate excess or deficient testosterone production.
-However, if a person's SHBG level is not normal, then the total testosterone may not be an accurate representation of the amount of testosterone that is available to the person's tissues.
-An SHBG test may be performed when a person's signs and symptoms do not correlate with the results of a total testosterone test.
+A total testosterone test does not distinguish between bound and unbound testosterone but determines the overall level of testosterone in the plasma.
+In many cases, this test is sufficient to evaluate patients for excess or deficient testosterone production.
+However, if your SHBG level is not normal, then the total testosterone may not be an accurate representation of the amount of testosterone that is available to your tissues.
+An SHBG test may be performed when your signs and symptoms do not correlate with the results of a total testosterone test.

 How is it used?